mhartono/flutter_neat_and_clean_calendar/README.md

 The calendar view shows a list of events for the selected date.
 This list view supports **three different types of events:**

-* Single day event (starts and ends at certain time on a single day)
+* Single day event (Event D) starts and ends at certain time on a single day.
-* All-day events (Span over a full day with no specific start and end time, property `isAllDay`)
+* All-day event (Event B) spans over a full day with no specific start and end time, property `isAllDay`.
-* Multi-day events (Start at a specific time on one day and end at a specific time on another day, property `isMultiDay`)
+* Multi-day event (Event A) starts at a specific time on one day and end at a specific time on another day, property `isMultiDay`.

 ![Event types](https://github.com/rwbr/flutter_neat_and_clean_calendar/blob/main/img/different-events.png)

-The property `isAllDay` has a higher priority than 'isMultiDay'.
-This means, that when you set `isAllDay` to `true` for an event, it will show up in the events list als all-day event without start and end times, no matter if `isMultiDay` was also set to `true`.
+The property `isAllDay` has a higher priority than `isMultiDay`.
+It means, when you set `isAllDay` to `true` for an event, it will show up in the events list as all-day event without start and end times, regardless the property of `isMultiDay`.

 ## Usage